qrran/Ship/README.md

 ### How to play?

-- The ship automatically rotates counterclockwise
+- The ship automatically rotates counter-clockwise
-- Press/held the space bar for thrust
+- Press/hold the space bar for thrust
-- Press right key to control the rotation clockwise
+- Press/hold right key to control the rotation clockwise
+- Press/hold left key to rotate counter-clockwise
 - The ship will thrust toward the direction that it's pointing to.

 ### [Video Demo](https://youtu.be/N6rU-ss_YLo)